-A few months ago, I migrated an enterprise website from AWS to Heroku, to reduce the maintenance burden of AWS EC2 instances and make the website more reliable.
-Here’s how that went and what I learned from it.
+Recently, I've been migrating a website from AWS to Heroku to reduce the maintenance burden of AWS EC2 instances and make the website more reliable.

-Before migrating the servers, I made sure there was an easy way to switch back to the old infrastructure, just in case something went wrong.
-As we’ll see, this would turn out to be useful.
+Before migrating the servers, I make sure there was an easy way to switch back to the old infrastructure, just in case something went wrong.
+That turns out to be useful later on.

-So, to switch back from the new, potentially buggy, infrastructure to the old one, all I had to do was keep the old servers up and make update the CNAME record.
+The domain of the website pointed to an AWS ELB via a CNAME record.
+Heroku also uses CNAME records.
+So, to switch back from the new, potentially buggy, infrastructure to the old one, all I have to do was keep the old servers up and make update the CNAME record.

 Having a low "Time To Live" (TTL) for the CNAME record was important to enable quick reverts.